First Year Students

 PLACEMENT TESTS 🔥

 Before registering for the fall semester, you will need to meet with your academic advisor, who will help you choose your classes.
-SAT/ACT scores and/or placement test results will be used to help place you in appropriate level English, math, chemistry and foreign language classes.
-Placement tests are required if you do not have an SAT/ACT score on file at the University.
-Students who have an SAT/ACT score on file are encouraged to take placement tests, but are not required to do so.
+Your placement test results will be used to help place you in appropriate level English, math, chemistry and foreign language classes.
 Placement tests need to be completed at least two weeks before attending SOAR and meeting with your academic advisor.

 ACADEMIC ADVISING